 After reading this article you will be able to:

 A cloud access security broker, or CASB, is a company that helps protect other companies' cloud-hosted services.
 CASBs help keep corporate Software-as-a-Service (SaaS) applications, along with Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) services, safe from cyber attacks and data leaks.
-Typically, CASBs offer their services as cloud-hosted software, although some CASBs also offer on-premises software or on-premises hardware appliances.
+Typically, CASBs offer their services as cloud-hosted software, although some CASBs also offer on-premise software or on-premise hardware appliances.

 Gartner, an influential industry analyst firm, defines four "pillars" for cloud access security brokers: